 In both the Renewable Products and Oil Products segments, the company has deliveries, which can be considered individually significant.
-We consider there to be a risk of misstatement of the financial close to the year-end, as transactions could be recorded in the wrong financial period (cut-off).
+We consider there to be a risk of misstatement of the financial statements related to transactions occurring occurring within proximity of the year end in close to the year-end, as transactions could be recorded in the wrong financial period (cut-off).
 The Marketing & Services segment's revenues consist of several small transactions, with short payment terms, low complexity and significant automation, therefore resulting in a lower risk related to cut-off.